top of page

 EVENTS, ARTICLES, & MORE

-The Pasture Mealybug: A New Invasive Pest of Pastures and Hayfields in Texas
+The Pasture Mealybug: A New Invasive Pest of Pastures and Hayfields

 The pasture mealybug is a new introduced pest into the United States and it affected summer pastures and hayfields in southeastern Texas in 2025.
 It was found in Louisiana sugarcane fields in Vermilion and Iberia parishes in the fall of 2025.